snipershady/IsDETI/README.md

 ## Basic system requirements

-All this script is tested on Debian 12
+**All this script is tested on Debian 12.**

+*You need to be root or member of sudoers to run the installation script*

 ```bash
 apt-get install -y make g++ gcc cmake rsync git curl wget python3 python3-numpy python-is-python3 zstd